 This is a very common argument or myth that comes from German Armor “fanboys” also known as the infamous ‘Wehraboo’, and they will sometimes be shocked if you say no, as if they thought the info about the Sherman being a better tank was all lies, and when faced with the ‘truth’ of combat you would have to choose their favorite German tank.
 This is a really silly argument, but a very common one, so I’ll cover it.

 No, if I had any tank to pick from it would be the M26 Pershing.
-This tank made it to the war pretty late, so many German army “fans” will object cause it so little combat, but there were more M26s produced before the wars end the Tiger IIs.
+This tank made it to the war pretty late, so many German army “fans” will object cause it so little combat, but there were more M26s produced before the war’s end than Tiger IIs.
 They will also try and say it was an unreliable vehicle.
-The unreliable part gets played up to much on the M26, it’s real problem was it was underpowered.
+The unreliable part gets played up too much on the M26, it’s real problem was it was underpowered.

 The M26 usually won’t be allowed by the ‘fan’, so my next choice would be an M4A3E8 76W tank.
 Because these were the best Shermans produced.
 They had a great motor for a tank in its weight range, and it had a decent gun, and ok armor.
 Its armor could be upgraded in several ways as well, as we’ve shown with sandbags, concrete or armor plate from other tanks.
-Because of the large hatches, the escape hatch and the wet ammo racks, the late production Sherman was about the safest tank of the war to be in while it was being shot at.
-While in this tank, it would be the poorly crewed, unreliable Panther, or mythical lottery tank the Tiger, no, I would fear the German 75mm AT guns, and really big mines, and crazy hardliner Nazi holdouts with AT sticks.
+Because of the large hatches, the escape hatch, and the wet ammo racks, the late production Sherman was about the safest tank of the war to be in while it was being shot at.
+While in Pershing or E8, it would not be the poorly crewed, unreliable Panthers, or the mythical lottery tank, the Tiger, no, I would fear the German 75mm AT guns and really big mines, and crazy hardliner Nazi holdouts with AT sticks.
 Not the Cats.

 Fun Facts: Stuff to make German Armor Fans Cry.